The best creamy pumpkin pasta sauce with parmesan and parsley, one of the best pumpkin pasta recipes ever!

 Instructions

-- Wash the Hokkaido pumpkin, you don't have to peel it.
-If using butternut squash, you will have to peel that.
+- Prepare Hokkaido: Wash and dry it; you don't have to peel it.
+If using butternut squash, you will have to peel it.
 Remove the seeds and cut the flesh into small cubes.
+1 lb Hokkaido pumpkin

-- Heat the butter and the olive oil in a larger thick-bottomed pot or a deeper pan.
-Add the onion, garlic, and pumpkin cubes, stir well and cook until the onions are translucent and the pumpkin glazed.
+- Saute: Heat the butter and the olive oil.
+Add onion, garlic, and pumpkin cubes, stir well, and cook until the onions are translucent and the pumpkin glossy.
+1 tablespoon olive oil + 1 tablespoon butter

-- Add the turmeric and stir well for about 30 seconds.
-Add half of the parsley and stir.
+- Add turmeric and stir well for about 30 seconds.
+Add half of the parsley and stir.¼ teaspoon turmeric +½ of the parsley

-- Serve the pumpkin sauce with pasta or gnocchi and more grated Parmesan on top.
+- Serve with pasta or gnocchi and more grated Parmesan on top.

 Notes